californiapolicylab/hashed-linkage/README.md

 some knowledge of python to setup.
 As indicated by the documentation in the SAS script and .ini file, only the names of the PII fields and the most recent acceptable year for DOB should actually need to be changed by the end user.

-# Hashing

-# Linkage

-The code used to conduct linkages of data that has been hashed using CPL's hashing code is not yet packaged as a proper R package, but is primarily a single R file that can be `source`d in a notebook to load the required functions.
-The file in question is `hashed_merge.R`. `hashed_merge_template.Rmd` contains an example of all of the below in practice, and may be useful to look at before reading the rest of this section.

-There are a number of aspects of the linkage that must be worked out conceptually before actually using the linkage code.
+This code is designed to be extensible to arbitrary pieces of PII, though this requires some programming in R. For users less familiar with
+R, or those whose PII is some subset of first name, last name, SSN, and date of birth (the "default" fields for which this code was originally developed), there are sensible defaults that can be used that require minimal programming by the end user.

-## Prerequisites
+# Prerequisites

+There are a number of aspects of a hashed linkage that must be worked out beforehand for the process to proceed smoothly.
+Broadly, one should know the PII available in the data to be linked, as well as how it is going to be linked.
+Developing the scoring and matching rounds before conducting the hashing of the data allows the user to know what "partial" PII fields need to be created, what cleaning steps make the most sense, and how to flag bad data.

 ### PII fields
-This is somewhat trivial, as the use of this linkage code assumes that the data has already been hashed using the hashing scripts, and so the fields on which the linkage will be conducted have presumably already been agreed upon.
-Having a list of each field and its components/partial fields written out explicitly will make the development of the scoring schemes and rounds much simpler.
+Having a list of each PII field in the data, as well as any components/partial fields derived from it, will make the development of the scoring schemes and rounds much simpler (though there may be some back-and-forth as, for instance, desired levels of precision when constructing the matching rounds may necessitate the creation of new fields derived from the unhashed PII.)
 This list could look as follows:

 * First name: full first name, first two letters of first name, first four letters of first name, phonetic transcription of first name
 * ...
 * Date of birth: year of birth, month of birth, day of birth

+You should also decide on criteria for what constitutes "bad" data in a given field, though the code can be used without this.

 ### Scoring schemes
 You will need to develop a scoring scheme (or use an already-constructed default) for each PII field contained in the datasets.
 By "scoring scheme", we mean